-England (NHS E) and frequently the Welsh Government (WG).
-As such, HQIP is "joint data controller" with these organisations and is responsible for all data that are collected and shared as part of NCAPOP

-- 4.2.
-Several NCAPOP projects have also been funded by the Scottish Government and other devolved administrations or Crown Dependencies with which HQIP similarly acts as Joint data controller - 4.3.
-HQIP enacts its data controller responsibilities through its Data Access Request Group (DARG) which has representation from NHSE and the WG - 4.4.
-The broad aim of the NCAPOP programme is to support clinicians to measure and improve the care they deliver, and enable patients, healthcare commissioners and regulators to be informed about the quality and outcomes of a wide range of healthcare services.
-HQIP commissions supplier organisations to collect and analyse data, and report the key findings and recommendations for over forty different areas of healthcare.
-These supplier organisations are 'data providers' for the purpose of data sharing requests - 4.5.
-In certain circumstances, HQIP acts as either a joint data controller or a data controller in Common with another organisation(s).
-For instance, where one of the NCAPOP Programmes (for which HQIP is the data controller) links data with Hospital Episode Statistics (HES) or Office for National Statistics (ONS) Data (for which the NHS Digital is data controller), HQIP and NHS Digital become joint data controllers for the linked dataset - 4.6.
+- 4.1.
+HQIP commissions and manages the NCAPOP on behalf of NHS England and frequently the Welsh Government.
+As such, HQIP is "joint data controller" with these organisations and is responsible for all data that are collected and shared as part of NCAPOP - 4.2.
+Several NCAPOP projects have also been funded by the Scottish Government and other devolved administrations or Crown Dependencies with which HQIP similarly acts as joint data controller - 4.3.
+HQIP enacts its data controller responsibilities through its Data Access Request Group (DARG), which has representation from NHS England and the Welsh Government - 4.4.
+The broad aim of NCAPOP is to support clinicians to measure and improve the care they deliver, and enable patients, healthcare commissioners and regulators to be informed about the quality and outcomes of a wide range of healthcare services.
+HQIP commissions supplier organisations to collect and analyse data, and report the key findings and recommendations for more than 40 different areas of healthcare.
+These supplier organisations are data providers for the purpose of data sharing requests - 4.5.
+In certain circumstances, HQIP acts as either a joint data controller or a data controller in common with another organisation(s).
+For instance, where one of the NCAPOP projects (for which HQIP is the data controller) links data with Hospital Episode Statistics (HES) or Office for National Statistics (ONS) data (for which the NHS Digital is data controller), HQIP and NHS Digital become joint data controllers for the linked data set - 4.6.
 In order to meet its aim of improving the quality of clinical service and patient outcomes, HQIP has an obligation to support appropriate access to the data collected as part of NCAPOP.
-HQIP supports the sharing of NCAPOP data for the purpose of quality improvement, including research, service evaluation, and audit - 4.7.
-Where DARG approve access requests, HQIP will: - instruct the data provider to share the specified data items with the applicant, and - remain data controller in common for the shared data in the form in which they are shared - 4.8.
+HQIP supports the sharing of NCAPOP data for the purpose of quality improvement, including research, service evaluation, and audit

+- 4.7.
+Where DARG approve access requests, HQIP will: - Instruct the data provider to share the specified data items with the applicant, and - Remain data controller in common for the shared data in the form in which they are shared - 4.8.
 HQIP will mediate in any dispute between the applicant and data provider.
 Where a data provider does not support an application, the applicant should inform DARG who will review the request alongside comments from both parties - 4.9.
-HQIP reserves the right to request further information and visit any organisation housing data for which HQIP is data controller to ensure that the information provided in the application is accurate and being processed as stated in the application.
+HQIP reserves the right to request further information and visit any organisation housing data for which HQIP is data controller to ensure that the information provided in the application is accurate and being processed as stated.
 If, upon inspection, the processing of the data is not consistent with the information provided in the application upon which HQIP approval was granted, HQIP may revoke the approval.
 In this instance, all data must be securely destroyed.
-No publications or other outputs from the applicant or their host organisation will be allowed to use or report these data in any form.
+No publications or other outputs from the applicant or their host organisation will be allowed to use or report these data in any form